Inverse Optimization of Convex Risk Functions: Numerical Study

+In this section we first consider the case of small $|{\cal T}|$, particularly $|{\cal T}|=1$.
+We assume in all experiments that the client's true risk preference is captured by the risk measure, optimized-certainty-equivalent (OCE), which was first introduced by \cite{Ben-Tal:2007aa}.
+This class of risk measures was widely referred to in both the literature of optimization (e.g., \cite{Natarajan:2010aa}) and risk theory (e.g., \cite{Drapeau:2013aa}), given its generality and its one-to-one correspondence to a (dis-)utility function.
+Namely, it is defined as

+where the function $u: \Re \rightarrow [-\infty, \infty)$ stands for a proper, closed, convex, and nondecreasing disutility function that satisfies $u(0)=0$ and $\partial u(0) \ni 1$ and $\partial u$ denotes the subdifferential of $u$.
+We assume that the client's risk preference is captured by the OCE risk measure, denoted by $\rho_{OCE}^s(\vec{Z})$, with the exponential disutility function $u_s(x):=\frac{1}{s}(e^{sx}-1)$, where $s$ is a parameter that controls the level of risk aversion.
+This class of disutility function is fairly standard in the literature (see, e.g., \cite{Natarajan:2010aa}).

+We assume further that one chooses a reference risk function $\tilde{\rho}$ by following the safety-first principle but is not fully ignorant of the upside of uncertain outcomes.
+Specifically, the reference risk function takes the following form of spectral risk measure, where a CVaR-$90\%$ is chosen to capture downside risk and a small weight $\lambda = 0.2$ is put on the average:

+We ran our experiments against the dataset of daily historical returns from 335 companies that are part of the S\&P500 index during the period from January 1997 to November 2013.
+We conducted 5000 experiments, each consisting of randomly choosing a time window of 60 days and 5 stocks from the 335 companies.
+The first thirty days of data were used for in-sample calculation, whereas the second thirty days were for out-of-sample evaluation.

-We present in this section the experiments based on simulated and historical data.
-The former is used for studying the cases when the return distributions are stationary, whereas the latter may involve non-stationary cases.
-The following steps are taken to simulate how the manager may employ imputed risk functions.
-Firstly, to simulate the past investment we solve the forward problem based on the OCE risk measure $\rho_{OCE}^{s}$ with different choices of the parameter $s$.
-Then, we feed the obtained portfolio $x_{OCE}^{s}$ together with the pre-specified spectral risk measure $\rho_{Spec}$ into the model in Proposition \ref{prop_final} to generate an imputed convex risk measure $\rho_{IC}^{s}$.
-Finally, we solve the forward risk minimization problem again based on the imputed risk measures $\rho_{IC}^{s}$ and obtain portfolios $x_{IC}^{s}$ .
-We compare the portfolios $x_{OCE}^{s}$, $x_{Spec}$, and $x_{IC}^{s}$ optimized respectively based on the OCE risk measures $\rho_{OCE}^{s}$, the spectral risk measure $\rho_{Spec}$, and the imputed convex risk measures $\rho_{IC}^{s}$ in terms of both in-sample and out-of-sample performances.
-In establishing the outcome space $\Omega$ and the associated distribution used in any of these risk measures, it is assumed that both the client and the manager agree the use of a uniform distribution constructed based on the past thirty-days of joint returns.
+The following steps were taken to simulate how the manager may employ imputed risk functions.
+First, to simulate the past investment, we solved the forward problem based on the OCE risk measure $\rho_{OCE}^{s}$ with different choices of the parameter $s$.
+Then, we fed the obtained portfolio $x_{OCE}^{s}$ together with the pre-specified spectral risk measure $\rho_{Spec}$ into the model in Proposition \ref{lastpros} to generate an imputed convex risk function $\rho_{IC}^{s}$.
+Finally, we solved the forward risk minimization problem again based on the imputed risk function $\rho_{IC}^{s}$ to obtain a portfolio $x_{IC}^{s}$.
+Note that in solving the forward problem, it is possible that the optimal portfolio may not be unique.
+Throughout our experiments, we added a regularization term $\hat{\lambda} ||x||_2$ to the objective function with a small weight $\hat{\lambda} = 10^{-6}$ so as to ensure the uniqueness of the optimal solution.
+Intuitively, we looked for the most diversified portfolio among the optimal portfolios, as the L2 norm is known to encourage the diversification (\cite{DeMiguel:2009aa}).